myam-KamoSuctionCup6989/myam-KamoSuctionCup6989/README.md

 🦇 dni

-base dni + all former friends / acquaintances
+base dni + all former friends / acquaintances + If under 18

 also people and groups from the hoyo-zone fandoms.

-sorry, but some of you are genuinely weird as fuck, imo ♡
+sorry, but some of you are genuinely weird as fuck, imo :) ♡

 <sub>no hard feelings. just don't interact.</sub>